Sample · Weekly classroom report

 Acoustic processing happens on-device.
 Only derived numeric metrics — dB(A), timestamps, reverberation — leave the sensor.
 A hard rule, not a feature flag.

-L_Aeq
+Avg L_Aeq

 58 dB(A)

-Above 60 dB(A)
+Hours above 60 dB(A)

-QED v5.0 alignment
+QED v5.0 metrics

-Ambient noise 35–45 dB(A); reverberation 0.4–0.5 seconds; STI ideally measured at commissioning.
+Ambient noise 35–45 dB(A); reverberation 0.4–0.5 s; STI ideally measured at commissioning.

 Exactly those metrics.
 Continuously.
 In every classroom — not a one-off commissioning visit.